Credit card offers available for a limited time

 How to compare credit card introductory offers

-While introductory offers can sweeten the deal when you sign up for a credit card, it’s essential to consider the ongoing features of the card as well.
-Considering the following factors will help you find an introductory offer that suits your needs in the short-term and a credit card that fits your circumstances in the long-term.
+While introductory offers can sweeten the deal when you sign up for a credit card, you should also look at the card's other features.
+Thinking about the following factors will help you find an introductory offer that suits your needs in the short-term and a credit card that fits your circumstances in the long-term.

 - The length of the introductory period.
-With low purchase rate or balance transfer offer, the promotional rate applies as soon as your card is activated.
-It's important that you calculate how much you’ll need to pay each month to repay the entire balance before the promotional period ends.
-Otherwise, any remaining balance will collect the standard interest and begin to counteract your savings.
+With a low purchase rate or balance transfer offer, the promotional rate applies as soon as your card is activated.
+It's important that you calculate how much you need to pay each month to repay the entire balance before the introductory period ends.
+Otherwise, any remaining balance will attract the standard interest rate and begin to cancel out your savings.

 - The promotional offer end date.
-These offers are only available for a limited time, so you will need to apply before the end date to take advantage of them.
+Credit card offers are only available for a limited time, so you need to apply before the end date to take advantage of them.
 Check the terms and conditions to make sure any offers you want are still available before you apply.

 - The standard interest rates.
 If you have a card with a low or 0% purchase or balance transfer deal, the standard interest rates will apply to any balances remaining at the end of the introductory period.
-These rates are generally much higher than those of the introductory offer, so considering them before you apply will help you avoid any nasty surprises when the promotion ends.
+These rates are generally much higher than those of the introductory offer, so looking at them before you apply will help you avoid nasty surprises when the promotion ends.

 - Standard annual fees.
-If you get a credit card that offers a reduced or waived annual fee offer, make sure you check standard annual fee so that you know how much you will have to pay after the first 12 months.
-If you only intend to use the card while the waived annual fee is in place, make sure you know when the standard annual fee will apply and close your card before that date to avoid paying extra.
+If you get a credit card that offers a reduced or waived annual, make sure you check the standard annual fee so that you know how much you will have to pay after the first 12 months.
+If you only plan to use the card while the waived annual fee is in place, make sure you know when the standard annual fee will apply and close your card before that date to avoid paying extra.

 Rewards and extras

-- Spending requirements.
-Some cash back and bonus point offers require you to spend a minimum amount in the first few months (the introductory period).
-It could be as little as $100 or as much as $10,000 depending on the card, so it’s important to check before you apply to make sure you can afford to take advantage of the offer.
+- Bonus point requirements.
+Most cashback and bonus point offers require you to spend a minimum amount in a set timeframe.
+You might need to spend as little as $100 or as much as $10,000 depending on the card, so it’s important to check before you apply to make sure you can afford to take advantage of the offer.
 Some bonus point offers require you to keep the card for at least 12 months, offering bonus points to you after you've paid the annual fee for a second year.
 If that's the case, check how much this fee will cost before deciding if the points are worth it.

 - Standard rewards points.
 As well as the bonus points, make sure the regular rewards program (including the earn rate and how you can redeem your rewards) suits your spending behaviours and rewards goals.

 - Complimentary extras.
 Additional, ongoing perks such as international travel insurance, extended warranties and concierge services can bring more value to the card that you choose.
 However they can also attribute to higher annual fees, so make sure these are features you'd take advantage of before you apply.

 Introductory offers have the potential to provide you with more value when you get a new credit card.
 While almost anyone can benefit from these deals, the value they provide really depends on your individual circumstances.